-Quizzes and Homework: There will be weekly quizzes in the recitation sections.
+Quizzes and Homework: There will be regular quizzes in the recitation sections.
 Homework will be done online using WebAssign.
 You are required to purchase your entry code for this online system - it is bundled with the custom edition of the text.
-WebAssign problems for a section open the day that section is covered in class; they will be discussed during the following week's recitations and will be due at 11.59pm on the Saturday of the following week.
+WebAssign problems for a section open the day that section is covered in class; they will be discussed during the following week's recitations and will be due at 11.59pm on the Sunday of that week.
 Extensions of one week for illness or family problems are automatic; further extensions only for DOCUMENTED EXTENDED ILLNESSES.